 Getting to Nicaragua: Delta flies from Toronto to the capital city of Managua via Atlanta (www.delta.com).
 From Managua private transfers to the lodges can be arranged through the hotels.

-Where to stay in Nicaragua (*Rates go up during high season, but check websites for specials)
+Eco resorts in Nicaragua to explore (*Rates go up during high season, but check websites for specials)

-Nicaragua vacation rentals: Try the new swanky $250 million resort complex, Guacalito de la Isla, on Nicaragua’s Emerald Coast.
-With an 18-hole golf course; MUKAL, a boutique hotel; and a world-class spa, it promises to bump up Nicaragua’s tourist profile.www.guacalitodelaisla.com
+Nicaragua vacation rentals: Try out a villa at new swanky $250 million resort complex, Guacalito de la Isla, on Nicaragua’s Emerald Coast.
+With an 18-hole golf course; MUKAL, a boutique hotel; and a world-class spa, it promises to bump up Nicaragua’s tourist profile

 What to do in Nicaragua